sudo-kjp/dotfiles/README.md

-First Arch linux setup dotfiles
+First Arch linux setup dotfiles.

-Custom theme using wal and oomox
+Custom theme using wal and oomox.

+Still work in progress.